Patreon/platform-documentation/source/includes/_api-libraries.md

 View the source on [github](https://github.com/Patreon/patreon-java)

 #Third Party Libraries
 There are a number of third party libraries that the developer community has created.
-If you would like to add yours to this  list, please email [platform@patreon.com](mailto:platform@patreon.com).

 ##Go
 View the source on [github](https://github.com/mxpv/patreon-go)